Omar-Al-Azzawi/Omar-Al-Azzawi/README.md

 ### Hi there 👋, my name is Omar

 I am a full-stack web developer with a passion for building applications that are user-friendly and responsive.
-I have a strong background in front-end development and have worked with a variety of technologies including HTML, CSS, JavaScript, React, Redux, Node.js, Express, MongoDB, Jest and more.
+I have a strong background in front-end development and have worked with a variety of technologies including HTML, CSS, JavaScript, React, Redux, Node.js, Express, MongoDB, Jest, Cypress and more.

 📫 You can reach me by omaralazzawi01@gmail.com